hthmkhlf/happy-cake-day/README.md

 ## Track top comments and top post
   * Simply create two new lists one for a comment and one for a post as we are only tracking comments on SFW subs we will simply check if the comment/post we are at has a higher score if so we replace it and move on.

+## Forking and contribution 🎳
+Feel free to contribute as much as you want.
+If you plan on forking this project remember to create a new [praw.ini file](https://praw.readthedocs.io/en/latest/getting_started/configuration/prawini.html?highlight=praw.ini)